 We once again lay claim to our shared ancient heritage of protecting the vulnerable – those who are being threatened with deportation.
 We do not acknowledge the crossing of borders without authorization for reasons of survival to be a crime.
 And those who have endured such a perilous passage remain entitled to our care and compassion.

 We affirm the enduring moral legitimacy of sanctuary even though it may no longer have legal standing.
 We expect federal immigration agents and their surrogates to honor those established protocols that designate houses of worship as sensitive locations in which immigrants are not apprehended.
 If sanctuary is going to be violated, then we expect that this will never happen without a warrant signed by a federal judge.

 We affirm the need to protect the lives and well-being of undocumented immigrants fearing deportation.
 We pledge to resist all efforts to target and deport millions of undocumented immigrants and discriminate against marginalized communities.
 Undocumented immigrants are our neighbors; they are our friends.
 We are co-workers; our children study together.
 We affirm our responsibility to protect all members of our community, especially those targeted by hate.

 We affirm the sanctity of family.
 Parents ought not be traumatically separated from their children.
 Husbands or wives ought not be forcibly separated from their spouses.
 Our doors will remain open for every person to find shelter, protection, and sanctuary in God’s house.
 Every person in our community deserves the right to live without fear.

 As a community we stand as ONE, committed to various meaningful actions to assist undocumented immigrants facing deportation.
-Among these actions there will be some Houses of Worship in our community that will be providing temporary physical shelter.
+Among these actions there will be some houses of worship in our community that will be provide temporary physical shelter.
 All of us will rally to provide necessary ancillary supports as we are able.